 Giant screens go jumbo

 It’s tempting to call these Jumbotrons, but that’s really a product specific name, owned by Sony.
 Two NFL stadiums in Texas are practically competing over who can have the biggest Mitsubishi screens with the Cowboys Stadium’s 160 foot wide, 1080p LED screen being outdone by Houston’s 277 feet wide screens a few years ago.
-You’d think these screens are for spectators only.
+You’d think these screens were for spectators only.
 But nope, the players, and coaches use them too, to decide when to challenge rulings.
 It’s also mighty good to be able to see potential tacklers mid-field.

 $400 million “knock-off iPads” underachieve